Data-Visualization-Intro/2-SVG/readme.md

 Note that the colors array is 2 entries longer than the hex array.

-Examine and remove the duplicates in the colors array.
+Examine the web page for clues and remove the duplicates in the colors array.

 Create `data.js` with `colorNames` and `hexCodes` arrays (see for example `/samples/color-codes/data.js`).